The Osborne: Site

-The Osborne is part of an artistic hub that developed around the two blocks of West 57th Street from Sixth Avenue west to Broadway during the late 19th and early 20th centuries.
+The Osborne is part of a former artistic hub around a two-block section of West 57th Street between Sixth Avenue and Broadway.
+The hub had been developed during the late 19th and early 20th centuries.
 The hub was developed following the opening of Carnegie Hall in 1891, though the Osborne predates Carnegie Hall.
 Several buildings in the area were constructed as residences for artists and musicians, such as 130 and 140 West 57th Street, the Osborne, and the Rodin Studios, as well as the demolished Sherwood Studios and Rembrandt.
 In addition, the area contained the headquarters of organizations such as the American Fine Arts Society, the Lotos Club, and the American Society of Civil Engineers at 220 West 57th Street.
+By the 21st century, the artistic hub had largely been replaced with Billionaires' Row, a series of luxury skyscrapers around the southern end of Central Park.
 The Osborne was also part of a hub of luxury buildings developed on the northernmost end of Seventh Avenue, around Carnegie Hall, by 1900.

 Architecture

-The Osborne was designed and built by James Edward Ware from 1883 to 1885.
+The Osborne was designed and built by James Edward Ware, who completed the structure in 1885.
 It was expanded with an annex to the west in 1906, designed by Alfred S. G. Taylor and Julien Clarence Levi.
-Ware designed the Osborne similarly to an Italian Renaissance-style palazzo.
+Ware designed the Osborne in a similar manner an Italian Renaissance-style palazzo.
 The Osborne also contains some Romanesque Revival design features such as round-arched entrance and window openings, a rough-cut stone cladding, and recessed windows.
 It is the second-oldest luxury apartment building in New York City, behind the Dakota, which was completed in 1884.

 The primary section of the Osborne faces south toward 57th Street and is designed with 11 stories.
 The rear section, facing north, contains 15 duplex levels, though the roof is at the same height as in the rest of the building.
 The northern portion of the building contains two "light wells".
 The original structure contains a light well halfway along the northern elevation.
 The placement of this light well was unusual, given that many contemporary structures had light courts at the front, which for the Osborne would be the southern elevation.
 The other light well is between the annex and the western side of the original building.
 The Osborne, including its annex, is 162 ft tall.